Pray Wisely

 Our world is moving much faster than it did when my mother began writing the Maoz Israel Report some 45 years ago.
 At that time, news from Israel was virtually impossible to get, and so monthly updates were invaluable to our readers.
 Today the news changes not only daily but sometimes hourly.
 More than once we’ve written about a topic, only to have to edit it significantly just before it went to print because the reality on the ground had changed.

-To resolve this, we have shifted breaking news and prayer updates to weekly emails while the monthly Maoz Israel Report—which goes out both in print and online—addresses deeper, longer-lasting issues and showcases what the Maoz team is doing on the ground in Israel.
+To resolve this, we have added breaking news and prayer updates to weekly emails while the monthly Maoz Israel Report—which goes out both in print and online—addresses deeper, longer-lasting issues and showcases what the Maoz team is doing on the ground in Israel.

 Though the term “prayer letter” may bring a certain image to mind, we get a lot of comments on the uniqueness of our prayer letter.
 Why do we cover the topics we cover?
 How do we come at things from such a different angle?
 The simple answer is things look different when you’re an Israeli living in Israel.
 And while I don’t get to personally thank every person who gives and prays for our work here, I can offer a gift in return–a window into our daily lives as Israelis, as believers, as a family, as a ministry team—as pioneers.

 Sometimes we cover local news updates and other times we address challenging issues for the local body of believers.
 But rather than just communicate what is happening, we address why we believe it is happening and how we can pray through the root issues.
 While the topics we address are often time-sensitive, some of them really strike a chord with our readers.
 If we have any complaints, it is that we don’t advertise the availability of the letter enough so more people know about it.
 And so, without further ado–here are some of the prayer topics we’ve addressed recently that have struck a chord with many of our readers.
 If these prayer points strike a chord with you, please pray along with us.
-We also love your feedback, so feel free to email us or sign up to receive the Weekly News and Prayer Letter directly.

 Concerning the God of Israel:

-As we pursue understanding God and His ways, it’s worth asking, “What did God see in Jacob that made Him change Jacob’s name to Israel as well as solidify that name with His own?”
+As we pursue understanding God and His ways, its worth asking, What did God see in Jacob that made Him change Jacobs name to Israel as well as solidify that name with His own?”
 Of all the people God could’ve chosen to name Himself after, He chose a guy named Israel.
 Sure, he was the grandson of the beloved Abraham, but if you read the story of his life, he wasn’t necessarily what one would look for if you were to, for example, handpick a guy to represent a holy God.

 Israel is not just a people—it is a character trait of a people.
 While believing culture has historically idealized gentleness and agreeableness in the pursuit of life and their faith, God made a clear statement about how He values someone who—with the right heart attitude—will wrestle like a maniac.

-After all, Israelis are the descendants of Jacob, who wouldn’t stop wrestling until he got the blessing.
+After all, Israelis are the descendants of Jacob, who wouldnt stop wrestling until he got the blessing.

 Israel may not be making all the right decisions, but it is trying, and being a small nation, can adjust quickly when better options are on the table.
+This is what a wrestling nation looks like.
 We believers would do well to cover our decision-makers in prayer for wisdom rather than evoking lines about Hitler or the Mark of the Beast being around the corner.

-Yeshua lived in a time of brutal, evil rulers, yet His commentary about them was along the lines of, “Give to Caesar what is his, and if you’re forced to carry a soldier’s tunic, carry it an extra mile.”
+Yeshua lived in a time of brutal, evil rulers, yet His commentary about them was along the lines of, Give to Caesar what is his, and if youre forced to carry a soldiers tunic, carry it an extra mile.”
 When Pilate told Yeshua he had the power to crucify or set Yeshua free, Yeshua explained he would have no power if it wasn’t first given to him by God.
 He told us to be alert and pray earnestly for godly leaders, as that is His will.
 But even without godly rulers, God is still able to advance His Kingdom on the earth.

 Father, we thank You for choosing a man who became a family, who then became a nation to represent You on earth.